TomasVotruba/shopsys-spryker-and-sylius-analysis/README.md

 composer install
 ```

-### 1.2 Clones projects To Analyze
+### Download Projects To Analyze

 As project have dependencies in conflict, they have to be cloned to **own directories**.

-If you have all access you need, you can run prepared composer command:
+This command downloads all projects to `/project` directory and runs `composer install` on them.

 ```bash
 composer download-projects
 ```

-**It downloads all 3 projects to `/project` directory** for you with locked commits and installed dependencies.

 ## 2. Run Analysis